 The vaccines learn our immune system how to recognize the causative agent of the viral disease and how to defend the body against him.
 Covid-19 vaccine developers concentrate their attention on inducing the reaction against the protein (or its part) on the surface of the coronavirus (so-called spike protein or S protein) – this protein is the unique identification of the virus.
 After the vaccination, the immune system will be able to produce the desired reaction.
 If a vaccinated person is infected, the immune system will recognize the virus and will be able to protect a vaccinated individual against the disease caused by SARS-CoV-2.

 As we are facing quite a new virus, we do not have sufficient research knowledge about the length of immunity induced by the vaccine and whether regular revaccination is needed.
 The data from immunogenicity and vaccine effectiveness studies will help us in the long term to (re)define future vaccination strategies.

 Protection against mutations

 Viruses can mutate (change their genetic material); different viruses mutate differently while mutations need not have an impact on the quality of vaccine protection.
 Some vaccines against viral diseases retain their ability to protect for many years.
-Example of vaccines providing long-lasting protection is measles or mumps vaccine.
-On the other hand, there are diseases (such as influenza) with greater ability to change the virus strains.
-Thus, there is a need to modify e.g., influenza vaccine to ensure the quality of protection.
+An example of vaccines providing long-lasting protection is the measles or mumps vaccine.
+On the other hand, there are diseases (such as influenza) with a greater ability to change the virus strains.
+Thus, there is a need to modify e.g., the influenza vaccine to ensure the quality of protection.

 Vaccine side effects